MeEverly/DNA-Invasion-Protocol/README.md

 4. Run the script.

 ## Citation
-Please credit the author and refer to this repository when using or adapting the code.
+Please credit the author and refer to this repository when using or adapting the code with the following citation:
+Michaela E. Everly.
+(2025).
+MeEverly/DNA-Invasion-Protocol: Release for DR_Script (v1.0.1).
+Zenodo. https://doi.org/10.5281/zenodo.15579929

 ## License
 This project is licensed under the MIT License (https://opensource.org/licenses/MIT).
 See the LICENSE file for details.